 For starters, there’s the tendency to to overlook everything there is to be grateful for (and there’s usually a bunch of stuff).
 Plus, it draws our attention away from the fact that others are in the midst of their own hardships too.
 Oftentimes much worse than ours.

-How Volunteering Keeps Things in Perspective
+Volunteering Puts Things in Perspective